-The tennis forehand stroke is performed in a low-to-high forward motion.
+The forehand stroke is performed in a low-to-high forward motion.
 Start in the ready position facing the net with your knees slightly bent.
-Turn your body sideways while bringing your racket back with the head positioned higher than the handle.
-As you swing, lower your body and transfer your weight forward through the point of contact.
-Be sure to follow through fully.
+Turn your shoulders and hip sideways while bringing your racket back with the head positioned higher than the handle.
+Lower the racket and drop the head of the racket before initiating your swing.
+As you swing forward, rotate your hips and be sure to follow through fully.

 Because the forehand is a more intuitive and natural stroke compared to other shots used in the game, it also very easy to develop bad habits early on.